 Kwame's professional interests include mood disorders, psychosis, and perceptual disorders, drug and alcohol use, medicolegal ethics, and questions surrounding religion and spiritual identity.

-• Kori Bennett joined Columbia Health in 2015.
-Ze received hir doctorate of clinical psychology at the University of Indianapolis and completed a doctoral internship at Wichita State University’s Counseling and Testing Center.
-Prior to joining Columbia, ze completed postdoctoral fellowships at University of California, Merced Counseling and Psychological Services, and Stanford University’s CAPS in the Gender and Sexual Identities Track.
-Much of Kori’s clinical and outreach work has focused on the wellbeing of students who are gender expansive, sexual minority, international, and first generation.
+Dr. Kori Bennett joined Columbia Health in 2015.
+Kori received their doctorate of clinical psychology at the University of Indianapolis and completed a doctoral internship at Wichita State University’s Counseling and Psychological Services.
+Prior to joining Columbia, they completed postdoctoral fellowships at University of California, Merced Counseling and Psychological Services, and Stanford University’s CAPS in the Gender and Sexual Identities Track.
+Much of Kori’s clinical and outreach work has focused on the wellbeing of students who are transgender/gender expansive, queer/LGBQ/questioning, international, and/or first generation in addition to students with trauma histories.
+Dr. Bennett is also interested in working with students to explore issues relevant to identity intersectionalities and connections, perfectionism, mindfulness, and relationship patterns.

 Prior to joining Columbia Health in 2023, Keesha worked at Harlem Children's Zone and held positions as a School Social Worker, Social Services Team Manager, and Education Coordinator for M.S.W. and M.H.C.
 Internships.
 She has also worked at Children's Aid, where she provided home-based individual and family therapy to families at risk of youth out-of-home placement.